shankarjalal/Customer-Churn-Analysis/README.md

     - **Model Performance:**
         - The SVC model achieved the highest accuracy, outperforming other models.
         - Accuracy scores for each model were reported, with the best model exceeding `accuracy_score(y_test, y_pred)*100`%.
+  - **Web Predictions:**
+    - Using Streamlit & joblib for customer churn prediction.

 ## Visual Insights